workshopper/test-anything/exercises/to-err-is-human/instruction.md

 ```

 When we test things, we often say that we want to make sure that there are no
 errors.
 Well, that is not entirely true.
-We certainly want not to have errors in
+We certainly do not want to have
-our code.
-However if someone else tries to something weird with our functions,
+errors in our code.
+However, if someone else tries to do something weird with
-it still might be good to see an errors.
-So good that we might want to test this
+our functions, it still might be good to see an error.
+So, it is good that we
-behavior, e.g. to make sure there is no chocolate fed to cats.
+might want to test this behavior, e.g. to make sure there is no chocolate fed
+to cats.

-So maybe we know that a dachshund does not like to be petted.
+So, maybe we know that a dachshund does not like to be pet.
 Well we could test
 this behavior like this:

 ```js